atmikapai13/Portfolio/README.md

 Created dashboards on transportation and climate change for climate action portal, EcoDataLab, using **Python** for data synthesis and **Tableau** for data visualizations.

 ###  Version-Control System [_(Link)_](https://github.com/atmikapai13/CS61BL-Data-Structures/tree/main/Proj2%20-%20Gitlet)
-Implementing a version-control system that mimics some of the basic features of the popular system Git.
-Features supported by my version-control system in **Java**
+Implementing a version-control system, mimicking basic features of the popular system Git, in **Java** as part of CS61B: Data Structures coursework.
+Features supported by my version-control system:
 - Saving the contents of entire directories of files, similar to comitting contents/commits
 - Restoring a version of one or more files or entire commits
 - Viewing the history of your backups